The start of the school year can be tough on the budget. This article covers all the ways to save money on back-to-school expenses.

 “New research shows that parents are overspending on school stationery by an incredible $37.8 million by fulfilling their school list directly from their schools, instead of looking for alternatives.”[source]

-If you do use fulfil the school list from the school, check what items you already have and what you actually need and only order those items.
+If you do use the list from the school, check what items you already have and what you actually need and only order the items you need.

 You can also keep some stationery at home instead of sending the lot with the kids on the first day.
 That way you can replenish during the year and use remaining items in the following year.

-Some schools get rebates through the scheme which is money that goes back into the kids’ education, so it can be worth using them if your school benefits.
+Some schools get rebates through the scheme which is money that goes back into the kids’ education, so it can be worth using them if your school benefits as a whole and you can afford the extra cost.

 Choose Generic Brands